-- Work-study eligible first-year students are given access to online job postings and may begin applying for positions in mid-May.
+- First-year students who are granted a student employment award are given access to online job postings and may begin applying for positions in mid-May.

 - Students have an application deadline of June 26 and will hear back from supervisors no later than July 21.